-A design led approach to project design and development has been undertaken, enabling a place responsive approach to integrating the development into the environment.
+A design led approach to project design and development will be undertaken, enabling a place responsive approach to integrating the development into the environment.
 This includes (but is not limited to):

-- · Consideration of topography and natural screening - Consideration of local planting patterns and fauna - Consideration of existing land modifications and surrounding land uses - The visual catchment and key views to the site
+- · Consideration of topography and natural screening - Consideration of local planting patterns and fauna - Consideration of existing land modifications and surrounding land uses - The visual catchment and key views to the site - · Consideration of cumulative effects in respect of the Tauhei Solar Farm located to the north west of the site.